neha13rana/Stereotypical-Bias-Analyzer/README.md

 While our study demonstrates promising results in bias identification, we acknowledge the inherent challenge posed by biased training data.
-Biases within the training set can stem from various sources, including societal prejudices, algorithmic biases, and sampling biases.
+Biases within the training set can stem from various sources, including societal prejudices, algorithmic biases, and sampling biases.
 These biases may result in skewed representations of certain demographic groups or perspectives, potentially leading to inaccurate predictions by our model, another limitation to consider is the number of bias